Ontario homeowner reviewing HRS heat pump rebate documents at kitchen table

 What happened to Enbridge HER+?

 The Enbridge Home Efficiency Rebate Plus (HER+) program closed December 31, 2025.
-It was replaced by Ontario's Home Renovation Savings Program (HRS), which pays up to $7,500 for a cold-climate air-source heat pump or up to $12,000 for ground-source/geothermal, with no energy-assessment requirement for the heat pump tier.
-HRS is open to both gas-heated and electric-heated homes (HER+ required a pre/post energy assessment and had a 180-day window.
-HRS removes both barriers).
+It was replaced by Ontario's Home Renovation Savings Program (HRS).
+Under HRS, a non-gas home gets the same $7,500 the former HER+ program paid for a cold-climate air-source heat pump (up to $12,000 for geothermal), while a natural-gas home gets up to $2,000.
+HRS also removed the pre/post energy-assessment requirement for the heat pump tier.

 What happened to the Canada Greener Homes Grant?

 The federal Canada Greener Homes Grant closed January 20, 2026.
 Pre-registered applications are being honoured through their original terms.
-New applicants should look at the Canada Greener Homes Affordability Program (income-qualified, up to $10,000 federal direct or $25,000 in co-delivery with HRS) or the Canada Greener Homes Loan (interest-free, up to $40,000, available to all homeowners).
+New applicants who are income-qualified should look at the Canada Greener Homes Affordability Program, which in Ontario is delivered through Save on Energy's Energy Affordability Program.

 Do I need an energy assessment to qualify?

 Not for the HRS heat pump rebate.
-The previous HER+ program required pre- and post-installation energy assessments, but HRS dropped that requirement for the heat pump and heat pump water heater rebates.
-You do still need an assessment to qualify for the comprehensive insulation bundle ($7,700 cap) — we coordinate the assessment if you want to bundle insulation with your HVAC upgrade.
+HRS dropped the pre- and post-installation energy assessment requirement for the heat pump and heat pump water heater rebates.
+You do still need an assessment to qualify for the comprehensive insulation bundle ($7,700 cap).
+We coordinate the assessment if you want to bundle insulation with your HVAC upgrade.

 Can I stack federal and provincial rebates?